gmc-code/PC-algorithms1/docs/pseudocode/case.rst

         CASE grade:
             "A+" OR "A" OR "B+" OR  "B" OR "C+" OR "C": OUTPUT "Acceptable standard."
             "D+" OR "D" OR "NP" OR "UG": OUTPUT "Retest required."
-            OTHERWISE OUTPUT "Not a valid grade"
+            OTHERWISE: OUTPUT "Not a valid grade"
         ENDCASE
     END